Set Worthy Goals

 Finally, goals enhancing, adding, and deepening meaningful relationships rarely misfire.

 They add a deep sense of belonging and quality to your life satisfaction.
 I have certainly never regretted them.
-Basically, spend time with people you care about.
+Basically, spend time with people you care about and can help.
 Give them what you can to nurture and grow them.

-And go above the individual focus on community and belonging.
+And go beyond just the individual focus on family and friends.
 Find your tribes.
 Do stuff with them that feels like it matters.
-Do a trek, climb a mountain, visit someplace you’ve both never been before together (or do something you’ve never done before in a place you know well).
+Do a trek, climb a mountain, visit someplace you’ve both never been before together (or do something you’ve never done before in a place you all know well).

 An additional side benefit here that research and scientific literature support, is that goals deepening relationships are highly correlated with happiness, a sense of well-being, and perceptions of life satisfaction.